 test/FEI Young Rider Team test and the FEI Junior Individual test/FEI Young Rider Individual test in at least three NAJYRC/USEF Qualifying Competitions.
 Each FEI Team test and FEI Individual test will count as 50% of an athlete/horse combination’s overall average from each NAJYRC/USEF Qualifying Competition (i.e. FEI Young Rider Team test 50% + FEI Junior Individual test 50% = 100%).
 A minimum overall average of 62% must be maintained for consideration to these Championships.
 In addition to these tests, athlete/horse combinations must earn at least one score of 62% in the respective FEI Junior Freestyle test and FEI Young Rider Freestyle test.
 The top four rider/horse combinations in the Team and Individuals Tests will be nominated to the 2018 NAJYRC Team for the Region.

 Please note, qualifying competitions are held over two calendar years.
-Please be advised that the proposed qualifying period for the 2018 FEI North American Junior and Young Rider Championships will begin on August 1, 2017 and end June 11,
+Please be advised that the proposed qualifying period for the 2018 FEI North American Youth Championships will begin on August 1, 2017 and end June 18, 2018.

-The 2018 NAJYRC/USEF Qualifying Competitions scan be found HERE and the 2018 CDI Calendar can be found HERE.
+The 2018 NAYC/USEF Qualifying Competitions can be found HERE and the 2018 CDI Calendar can be found HERE.
 Riders may attend qualifying competitions in any region to achieve the qualifying scores.